Pharmaceutical Benefits Scheme (PBS) Safety Net

 Safety Net thresholds

-When you are close to the PBS Safety Net threshold, ask your pharmacist about a PBS Safety Net card.
-With this card your PBS medicine is less expensive, or free, for the rest of the calendar year.
+When you’re close to reaching the threshold, ask your pharmacist about getting a PBS Safety Net card.
+This card will be valid for the rest of the calendar year.

-If you choose a more expensive brand of medicine, you may need to pay more, and the extra amount won't count towards your PBS Safety Net threshold.
+If you choose a more expensive brand of medicine, you may need to pay more.
+The extra amount won't count towards your PBS Safety Net threshold.
 Talk to your pharmacist for more information.

 To get a refund:

 - download and complete a Patient claim for refund Pharmaceutical Benefits Scheme (PBS) form

 - submit your form at a service centre or post it to the address on the form

 Know when you reach the threshold

 Keep a record of your PBS medicines on a Prescription Record Form.
 You can get this from your pharmacist.
 By doing this, you’ll know when you’ve reached the PBS Safety Net threshold.